skrey/yellow-extensions/plugins/breadcrumbs/README.md

 How to add breadcrumbs?
 -----------------------
-Create a shortcut in the format `[breadcrumbs SEPARATOR]`, you can add optional arguments:
+Create a `[breadcrumbs]` shortcut.

+The following arguments are available, all but the first argument are optional:

 `SEPARATOR ` = text used between pages
 `STYLE` = breadcrumbs style

 Example
 -------
-Adding breadcrumbs, default and optional arguments:
+Adding breadcrumbs:

     [breadcrumbs >]
     [breadcrumbs / crumbs]